-Jordan: Can you start Yasmin by telling us a little bit about
+Can you tell us a little about your research?

-Yasmin: your research? , yes, of course. , so my research focuses on cardiac hypertrophy and the development of heart failure.
+Yasmin: Yes, of course.
+So my research focuses on cardiac hypertrophy and the development of heart failure.
 More specifically, heart failure with a preserved ejection fraction or also known as hef.

 Yasmin: So cardiac hypertrophy is a normal reversible physiological adaptation to cardiovascular volume or pressure stress.
 So hypertrophy itself is the thickening of the left ventricle wall, and the purpose of this is to compensate for an increased workload.

 So this form of hypertrophy is also referred to as acentric hypertrophy, and it occurs, for instance, during gas station and in athletes due to an intense cardiovascular workout.

 Jordan: And I mentioned hypertrophy at the very start of the [00:02:00] episode.
 Jim Goers know exactly what hypertrophies is for the muscles, so it’s that same thickening process, but this is not in the external muscles.
 This is in the muscles of the heart, right?
 Yeah.
 Yes, correct.
 So: